 Another downside to the Cotopaxi Allpa is also a result of its best features.
 The internal mesh pockets are great for organizing gear, but they inhibit “shove-it-all-in” style packing.
 We found the Cotopaxi Allpa to be a pleasant backpack to travel with and live out of, and we recommend it for travelers seeking organization on the go.
 An alternative consideration that is quite sleek and packed with features is the Peak Design Travel 45.
 It has an internal mesh pocket that can be accessed from both sides of the backpack and a large open compartment that will fit all your bulky gear and then some.

 The Timbuk2 Authority Deluxe is our favorite laptop backpack to use as a personal item during airline travel.
 It's a useful pack for toting electronics on a work trip.
-It has a padded pocket at the back meant exclusively for a computer, as well as a secondary sleeve inside the main compartment for another device.
+It has a padded pocket at the back meant exclusively for a computer, as well as a secondary sleeve inside the main compartment for important docs or another device.
 We also really like the auxiliary pockets for other supplies like pens, keys, chargers, or a wireless mouse.
 Though it's not waterproof, its thick fabric beads water well, and it has a waterproof bottom if you have to place it on wet ground.

 Those two things aside, we love this pack for traveling with a lot of tech and think it's the best option for most people.
 If you're ready to invest in a backpack with a bunch of useful organizational features, we also love the Incase Icon.
 On the other hand, if you're looking to save some cash and are interested in a laptop backpack that's versatile enough to transition from town to trail, The North Face Borealis is a fantastic, high-value option.